ColbyEcology/dispersing.github.io/_pages/Research.md

 ## Dispersal and spatial ecology&#58; the consequences ecology happening in two dimensions
 Dispersal describes the spatial or temporal displacement of organisms.
 All life as we know it disperses: some organisms actively seek new habitats, some organisms are passively dispersed to new habitats, and some organisms remain inactive or suspended until conditions are right, which is dispersal through time.
 A major part of my research interests is understanding **how dispersal effects ecological and evolutionary dynamics**.
 For my dissertation, I described a mechanism for dispersal for a species of plant that was previously unknown ([Moore and Vander Wall, *Plant Eco.*, 2015](/Publications)).
 This made me become more interested in the relationship between disperser behaviour and patterns of seed deposition.

-I also co-developed the North American Seed Dispersal Project, where we quantified range and distributional characteristics of plant species across the continent by different vectors of dispersal ([Vander Wall and Moore, <i>Global Eco. and Biogeog.</i>, early view](/Publications)) and how that relates to the animals that disperse them (Dittel, Moore, and Vander Wall, in prep.).
+I also co-developed the North American Seed Dispersal Project, where we quantified range and distributional characteristics of plant species across the continent by different vectors of dispersal ([Vander Wall and Moore, <i>Global Eco. and Biogeog.</i>, 2016](/Publications)) and how that relates to the animals that disperse them (Dittel, Moore, and Vander Wall, in prep.).

 I have also pursued several modeling projects to look at population dynamics and disease in a spatial-modeling context.